Shared Ownership Houses Near Me?

 What Is Shared Ownership?

 There is housing association shared ownership as well as private providers offering it.
-If you are first time buyers, or you have owned a property before but no longer do so, you could be eligible to get your foot on the property ladder.
-Part buy part rent with a shared ownership home.
+If you are first time buyers, have owned a property before but no longer do so or downsizing you could be eligible for a part ownership scheme such as shared ownership.
+Part buy part rent with a shared ownership.
+Find shared ownership houses and flats today.

 Table of Contents